oliyh/re-graph/README.md

 # re-graph

-A graphql client for [re-frame](https://github.com/Day8/re-frame) applications
+re-graph is a graphql client for [re-frame](https://github.com/Day8/re-frame) applications.

 ## Notes

 This library behaves like the popular [Apollo client](https://github.com/apollographql/subscriptions-transport-ws) for graphql and as such is compatible with [lacinia-pedestal](https://github.com/walmartlabs/lacinia-pedestal).

-It supports HTTP and WebSockets (required for subscriptions).
+It supports HTTP and WebSockets (required for subscriptions), preferring WebSocket when available.

 ## Usage